brooklynrail/brooklynrail-platform/content/people/tom-mcglynn.md

 name: Tom McGlynn
 first_name: Tom
 last_name: McGlynn
-short_bio: An artist, writer, and independent curator based in the NYC area.
+short_bio: Artist, writer, and independent curator **Tom McGlynn** is based in the NYC area.
 His work is represented in the permanent collections of the Whitney Museum, the Museum of Modern Art, and the Cooper-Hewitt National Design Museum of the Smithsonian.
 He is the director of Beautiful Fields, an organization dedicated to socially-engaged curatorial projects, and is also currently a visiting lecturer at Parsons/the New School.
-Tom is a contributor to the Brooklyn Rail.
+Tom is a contributor to the _Brooklyn Rail_.
 portraits:
   - media: 2020/06/tom-mcglynn
 rail_contributor_url: https://brooklynrail.org/contributor/tom-mcglynn